Niccolò Machiavelli: The Prince

-Machiavelli's best-known book Il Principe contains several maxims concerning politics.
-Instead of the more traditional target audience of a hereditary prince, it concentrates on the possibility of a "new prince".
+Machiavelli's best-known book Il Principe is a manual on succeeding in royal politics.
+Instead of solely appealing to the more traditional target audience of a hereditary prince, it also focuses on men whom Machiavelli deems "new princes", who have founded their dynasties.
 To retain royal authority, the hereditary prince does not have to do much to keep his position, as Machiavelli states that only an "excessive force" will deprive him of his rule.
-By contrast, a new prince has the more difficult task in ruling: He must first stabilize his newfound power in order to build an enduring political structure.
-Machiavelli views that the virtues often recommended to princes actually hinder their ability to rule, thus a prince must learn to be able to act opposite said virtues in order to maintain his regime.
+By contrast, a new prince has the more difficult task in ruling: he must first stabilize his newfound power in order to build an enduring political structure.
+Machiavelli views that the virtues often recommended to princes actually hinder their ability to rule, thus a prince must learn to be able to act opposite to said virtues in order to maintain his regime.
 A ruler must be concerned not only with reputation, but also must be positively willing to act unscrupulously at the right times.
 Machiavelli believed that, for a ruler, it was better to be widely feared than to be greatly loved; a loved ruler retains authority by obligation, while a feared leader rules by fear of punishment.
 As a political theorist, Machiavelli emphasized the "necessity" for the methodical exercise of brute force or deceit, including extermination of entire noble families, to head off any chance of a challenge to the prince's authority.

 Scholars often note that Machiavelli glorifies instrumentality in state building, an approach embodied by the saying, often erroneously attributed to Machiavelli, "The ends justify the means".
 Fraud and deceit are held by Machiavelli as necessary for a prince to use.
 Violence may be necessary for the successful stabilization of power and introduction of new political institutions.
 Force may be used to eliminate political rivals, destroy resistant populations, and purge the community of other men strong enough of a character to rule, who will inevitably attempt to replace the ruler.
 In one passage, Machiavelli subverts the advice given by Cicero to avoid duplicity and violence, by saying that the prince should "be the fox to avoid the snares, and a lion to overwhelm the wolves".
 It would become one of Machiavelli's most famous maxims.
 Machiavelli's view that acquiring a state and maintaining it requires evil means has been noted as the chief theme of the treatise.
-Machiavelli has become infamous for such political advice, ensuring that he would be remembered in history through the adjective "Machiavellian".
+Machiavelli gives advice on how a prince should go about foreign policy, and how he should proceed in building a competent military.